testdouble/testdouble.js/docs/7-replacing-dependencies.md

 * Most importantly: **move your replacements and requirements into a `beforeEach` hook (or equivalent)** and be sure you're calling `td.reset()` after each test case.
-Because `td.replace/replaceEsm('../module/path')` will disrupt Node's module loading behavior and cause `require/import()` to return a fake, it would cause test pollution to keep the `require/import` stanzas at the top of the file
+Because `td.replace` and `td.replaceEsm` will disrupt Node's module loading behavior and cause `require` and `import`, respectively, to return a fake, it would cause test pollution to put the `require` or `import` stanzas at the top of the file.
+Yes, it'll look and feel a bit weird to `require` or `import` your subject inside a `beforeEach` hook, but it's the only way to ensure the state of one test doesn't leak into another

-* As a result, if you're using CommonJS, your tests will need to use `require` and not the ES static `import` keyword.
-This _only applies to your test files_, and only if the modules you test are CommonJS. however, you can still feel free to use a transpile to change your `import` to `require` in your production source files, where it actually matters if you're leveraging a bundling tool like Webpack or Rollup.
+* Additionally, if you're writing CommonJS modules but transpiling them such that `import` and `export` keywords can be used, your tests will nevertheless need to use `require` and not the ES static `import` keyword.
+This _only applies to your test files_, and only if the modules you test are CommonJS (as opposed to Node 13+ native ES modules).
+However, you can continue to use `import` and `export` in your production source files.
 Keep in mind that you'll like be doing a lot of `td.replace('../path').default` assignments if you're using default exports, whether you're transpiling or using native ES modules.

-* `td.replace/replaceEsm` is designed to be used as part of an outside-in test-driven development workflow, and so calling `td.replace/replaceEsm` for some path will trigger an error until it actually exists and exports the basic shape (e.g. a function, or a bag of functions, or a class) that is expected to be consumed by the subject under test
+* `td.replace` and `td.replaceEsm` are designed to be used as part of an outside-in test-driven development workflow, and so calling `td.replace` or `td.replaceEsm` for some path will trigger an error until it actually exists and exports the basic shape (e.g. a function, or a bag of functions, or a class) that is expected to be consumed by the subject under test.
+This is good!
+These errors are messages from your test instructing you what to do next and keep you moving forward!

-* Because `td.replace/replaceEsm` first requires the module being replaced and then performs a deep imitation of whatever the real module exports, any side-effects the to-be-replaced module has will be inadvertently triggered by the test (remember, good modules should be loadable without triggering side effects!)
+* Because `td.replace` and `td.replaceEsm` first load a the actual module to be replaced before performing a deep imitation of whatever it exports, any side-effects the to-be-replaced module has will be inadvertently triggered by the test.
+(Remember, good modules should be loadable without triggering side effects!)
+Note that you can avoid the module from being loaded by specifying your own fake as a second argument (e.g. `td.replace('./path', td.func())`)

 * If you're using native (and not transpiled) ES modules, and you're using `td.replaceEsm`, you need to load `testdouble.js` as an ESM loader (more about the why below), using `node --loader=testdouble`, or alternatively, if you're using a test runner that does not support loaders, you can use `NODE_OPTIONS="node --loader=testdouble" testrunner ...`.

 That's a lot of caveats, but so long as your test and module design is simple and consistent, it's a powerful feature that can drastically simplify the setup